sharpliner/sharpliner/README.md

 This is at least some guarantee that the project works.

 Status:
-- About 80-90% of the features and properties are implemented.
-We miss some of the models around deployment jobs, scheduled triggers...
+- About 95% of the features and properties are implemented.
+We miss some of the models.
 To track progress on the model - check [this issue](https://github.com/sharpliner/sharpliner/issues/2).
 - The `${{ if }}` statements are working and they can be put (and nested) almost everywhere.
   There are places where if statemets didn't make sense but in case you need to "if" some property or value, let us know by opening an issue, it should be easy to add.
 - Defining and using [templates](https://github.com/sharpliner/sharpliner/blob/main/docs/AzureDevOps/DefinitionReference.md#Templates) works!
-- It can happen that we have some of the default values or property names wrong - please let us know!
+- It can happen that we have some of the default values or property names wrong - please let us know (by creating an issue for example)!

 ### GitHub Actions